vGHC 21 Tracks

 Emerging technologies are breakthrough technologies that are likely to shape our lives in the near future.
 They are typically characterized by radical novelty, relatively fast growth, prominent impact, uncertainty, and ambiguity.

-This track provides researchers and practitioners the opportunity to present and discuss the latest trends, technical innovations, research papers, and new applications related to emerging technologies such as quantum computing and autonomous things.
-We welcome technical submissions, talks, workshops, tutorials, and demos that describe theoretical foundations, practical implementations, novel applications, and open source efforts in emerging technologies.
+This track provides researchers and practitioners the opportunity to present and discuss the latest trends, technical innovations, research papers, and new applications related to emerging technologies such as quantum computing, autonomous things, and AI-accelerated scientific discovery.
+We welcome technical submissions, talks, workshops, tutorials, and demos that describe theoretical foundations, practical implementations, novel applications, and open-source efforts in emerging technologies.
 We also welcome submissions that discuss the intersection of these emerging technologies with existing fields such as AI, security, IoT, cloud computing, etc.

 Quantum Computing Related Topics

 Quantum computing is computing using physical quantum-mechanical phenomena, such as superposition and entanglement.
 It is a radical shift in the way we perform information processing.
 Quantum computing is slowly coming out from theoretical concepts and finding its applications in the real world.
 We welcome submissions related but not limited to one of the following topics:

 - Fundamentals of quantum computing